Phone and Email Hacking Solicitors

-For the purposes of enforcing personal rights in the civil courts (e.g. seeking compensation), phone hacking will normally constitute a misuse of personal information, breach of confidence and/or a breach of an individual's rights under the Data Protection Act 1998.
+For the purposes of enforcing personal rights in the civil courts (e.g. seeking compensation), phone hacking will normally constitute a misuse of personal information, breach of confidence and/or a breach of an individual's rights under the General Data Protection Regulation ('GDPR')/Data Protection Act 2018.
+Older cases may also give rise to claims under the Data Protection Act 1998.

 What redress am I entitled to if I have been a victim of hacking?

 Principally compensation, but if there is evidence of an ongoing risk of further hacking then you may also be entitled to an injunction (a court order prohibiting certain conduct).